kantieno/Samples/README.md

 Hidden Valley Ninja was my first large project released commercially.
 I worked as a solo dev gaining a thorough understanding of the development process from beginning to end.

 https://www.kongregate.com/games/kantieno/hidden-valley-ninja
+(Due to the deprecation of flash, see portfolio video for gameplay samples)

 # Harvest Idle:
 Harvest Idle is an idle farming game released originally  on Kongregate as a flash game.
 In 2022 it was ported to HTML5 and re-released.